Dalla people

 The Dalla, also known as Jinibara, are an indigenous Australian people of southern Queensland whose tribal lands lay close to Brisbane.

 Language

-The term Dalla refers to a variety of staghorn fern, which was said to be applied also the language they spoke.
+The term Dalla refers to a variety of staghorn fern.
 The language itself was closely related to the Gubbi Gubbi language.

 Country

 Dalla lands, estimated by Norman Tindale to encompass around 3,000 mi2, were centred on the hinterland ranges just north of Brisbane, such as the D'Aguilar, Glass House, Blackall and Jimna ranges west of the present-day Sunshine Coast.
 The territory encompassed Nanango, ran east to Nambour, Palmwoods, Durundur, including the upper Brisbane River and the headwaters of the Mary River.
 To their west were the Wakka Wakka people, the Gubbi Gubbi were to their north, divided from them by the Mary River.
 East towards the coast was the southern Undanbi clan of the Ningy Ningy who, together with the Djindubari on Bribie Island, the Dalla referred to as 'Saltwater people' (Mwoirnewar).